felix2000jp/clean-architecture-template/README.md

 This workflow is made of 4 different jobs and its intent is to build and test the application with your changes applied.

-#### Run code inspection
+#### Build builder image

 This job is the **FIRST** to run on the workflow.

-It runs the cli tool JetBrains ReSharper InspectCode to perform code inspection on the code.
-If any warnings or errors are found the pipeline will be failed.
+It first runs the resharper code inspection tool against the code.
+If no issues were found the job keeps running, else the pipeline fails.
 In case of failure, you can see what issues were found in the output of the **Check for issues** step.

-#### Build builder image

-This job is dependent on [Run code inspection](#run-code-inspection).

-It builds the builder stage of the docker file and pushes the image (through the push option) and layer cache (through the cache-to option )to the GitHub packages registry, so that they can be used in the following jobs to improve performance.
+It then builds the builder stage of the docker file and pushes the image (through the push option) and layer cache (through the cache-to option )to the GitHub packages registry, so that they can be used in the following jobs to improve performance.

 **NOTE:** Even though we have implemented both a cache (layer caching) and a build context (using already built images), if you take a look at the workflow summary you will see that the cache is never used.
 This happens because we cached